125th Pennsylvania Infantry Regiment: Battle of Antietam

-By 9:00 they moved 100 yards farther ahead but remained the lone Union element in the West Woods.
-By about 9:15 as the Confederates counter-attacked, the 34th NY (II,2) arrived to the 125th Pennsylvania's rear, while the 7th MI (II,2) arrived remotely to the 125th Pennsylvania's right, and Sumner's (II Corps) "Disaster in the West Woods" began.
+By 8:50, they remained the lone Union element in the lower enclosure of the West Woods.
+By about 9:00, as the Confederates counter-attacked, the 34th NY (II,2) arrived to the 125th Pennsylvania's rear, while the 7th MI (II,2) arrived remotely to the 125th Pennsylvania's right, and Sumner's (II Corps) "Disaster in the West Woods" began.